aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 ...
 books.booksapiEndpointE230E8D5 = https://6lyktd4lpk.execute-api.us-east-1.amazonaws.com/prod/
 ```

+If the context is true (by default in new projects) then an output is only created
+when specifying the `endpointExportName` property.

 To disable this behavior, you can set `{ deploy: false }` when creating your
 API.
 This means that the API will not be deployed and a stage will not be